-Crucially, the arrival of European colonists is not the only source of historical contingency in the analysis done by AJR: it was the arrival of opportunities to modernize the economy following the Industrial Revolution - a second time-varying shock - that explains the change in direction of treatment effects, not colonialism alone.
+Crucially, the arrival of European colonists is not the only source of historical contingency in AJR's analysis: it was the arrival of opportunities to modernize the economy following the Industrial Revolution - a second time-varying shock - that explains the change in direction of treatment effects, not colonialism alone.
 The shock of the Industrial Revolution increased the value of colonial institutions that were less extractive.
 Thus, initially favorable geography and greater population density ultimately had negative "effects" on contemporary development, and inclusive post-colonial institutions a positive effect, after 1800.